15 Tips for Cooking Thanksgiving While Camping

 Bring resealable containers for leftovers

 One of the best parts of Thanksgiving at home is all the leftovers, but if you don’t have anywhere to store them, camping leftovers can be a major hassle.
 So think ahead and pack some extra containers that you can store in your cooler.
-Bring along your pie iron and you can make leftovers pie iron sandwiches for lunch the next day!
+Bring along your pie iron and you can make leftover pie iron sandwiches for lunch the next day!

 Make a plan to handle dishwashing